-High grade nickel-copper sulphides have been discovered over a 3.5km strike of the Cathedrals Belt
+High grade nickel-copper sulphides have been discovered over a 5.5km strike of the Cathedrals Belt

 The Cathedrals Belt has a unique geological setting.
 It is an east-northeast trending belt that hosts mineralised ultramafics within granites.

-Electromagnetic (EM) targeting for massive sulphides is very effective at the Cathedrals Belt.
-Up to December 2016, fifteen EM conductors had been drill tested and all had been confirmed as nickel-copper sulphide mineralisation.
+Electromagnetic (EM) targeting for massive sulphides is very effective at the Cathedrals Belt, with all EM conductors drill tested having been confirmed as nickel-copper sulphide mineralisation.

-The figure below is a plan view of the western section of the Cathedrals Belt (over TMI magnetics) showing the drill holes with nickel-copper sulphides with 2016 drill holes highlighted.
-Drilling success has identified nickel-copper sulphides recurrent over a 3.5km strike length.
+The figure below is a plan view of the of the Cathedrals Belt (over TMI magnetics) showing key prospects.

 Please do not hesitate to contact St George Mining Limited using the form below.